-“A blue dragon is standing in my neighbor's front yard!
-Live, I hope you are getting this!” the guy next door screams.
+“A blue dragon is standing in my neighbor’s front yard!
+Live, I hope you’re getting this.” the guy next door screams.

 Kalera and Xavgon stand in front of her house as the police and military have positioned themselves further down, near the corner of her street.

 “You may not want to raise your voice toward me.
 Call them off!”
 Kalera commands them loudly.

 “I have orders,” the chief of police yells through a megaphone.
 “And those are to take you and this thing into custody.”

 Maintaining the scene proves problematic for them, as people are running through the streets with their cell phones filming.
 The military warns the media circus to stop, but it is too late.
 By now, America and the entire world’s eyes are fixed on Rocheblave Street in New Orleans.

 Staring into the eyes of her dragon, Kalera realizes she must make a move to get Xavgon out of the city.
 It would be easy to just fly away, but what about her boyfriend, Zaron?
 She can’t just abandon him.